mobizt/Firebase-ESP8266/src/README.md

-#### Append new child nodes's key and value (using JSON data) and the virtual child ".priority" to the defined database path.
+#### Append new child nodes's key and value (using JSON data or FirebaseJson object) and the virtual child ".priority" to the defined database path.

 ```C++
   bool pushJSON(FirebaseData &dataObj, const String &path, const String &jsonString, float priority);